-Water Margin (水浒传), also known as Outlaws of the Marsh and All Men Are Brothers in English translation, is one of the greatest classic Chinese novels published during Ming Dynasty.
+Water Margin (水浒传), also known as Outlaws of the Marsh and All Men Are Brothers in English translation, is one of the greatest classic Chinese novels published during the Ming Dynasty.

-Below are selected illustrations.
+Below are some selected illustrations.

-Man with Nine Tattoos Wreaked Havoc at Shi Village
+A Man with Nine Tattoos Wreaked Havoc at Shi Village

 Gao Qiu was a soccer star and a bully, unlearned and unethical.
 One day when he tried to enforce an unfair rule over others, he was taught a hard lesson by military officer Wang Jin.

 Wang fled the capital with his mother to Yan’an in Shaanxi.
-On the way he passed Shi Village and, after an initial misunderstanding between the host and the guest, two men became good friends.
+On the way he passed Shi Village and, after an initial misunderstanding between the host and the guest, the two men became good friends.

 During Wang and his mother’s stayed at Shi Village, the former officer taught all his martial arts to the host and his family guards.